(Reprinted as “Evolution Will Change How You See The World—Evolutionary Thinking As Spirituality,” in Humanity+ Magazine, September 16, 2015. )

 My friend and fellow author, Larwence Rifkin M.D., frequently writes about cosmic evolution and the meaning of life, a primary focus of my own research.
 His articles have appeared in: The Huffington Post, Scientific American, Contemporary Pediatrics, Free Inquiry, The Humanist, Medical Economics, and The New Humanism, among others.
 His piece, “A Matter of Trust,” was the Grand Prize Winner, of their 2008 Doctors’ Writing Contest.

 Dr. Rifkin has just produced the following video, “Evolution Will Change How You See The World.”
-It may be the single most beautiful and profound video I have ever seen.
+It may be the single most profound video on evolution that I have ever seen.

 Here is a recap of the main ideas.